Models for OCR-D processors

 a resource with

-ocrd resmgr download, it will create a new stub entry in the user database, which is found at
+ocrd resmgr download, it will add a new stub entry in the user database, which is found at

 This allows you to use the OCR-D/core resource manager mechanics, including lookup of known resources by name or URL, without relying (only) on the database maintained by the OCR-D/core developers.

-NOTE: If you produced or found resources that are interesting for the wider OCR(-D) community, please tell us in the OCR-D gitter chat so we can add it to the database.
+Note: If you produced or found resources that are interesting for the wider OCR(-D) community, please tell us in the OCR-D gitter chat or open an issue in the respective Github repository, so we can add it to the database.

 Where is the data